zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

     ![](./media/2.33.1.png)

-34. Now, using the technique illustrated above import data to the Product Order and Product Order Line business objects in that order, (note: file names same as business object names) using the provided data files
+34. Now, using the technique illustrated above, import data to the Product Order and Product Order Line business objects in that order, (note: file names same as business object names) using the provided data files

     - Product Order - ProductOrder.csv